Aiways U5: Europe

-European launch

 In January 2020, the U5 was planned to be made available to the left-hand-drive European market in April 2020.

 As of December 2020, the vehicle is available in the Netherlands and Belgium and shows up in the vehicle registration statistics for both countries.
 In the Netherlands, the price starts from €39,950.

 The Aiways U5 is also available in Germany and France.

 As of May 2021 it is available in Denmark.

-Asia launch
+Thailand

 The Aiways Thailand (Aiways and Phoenix EV joint venture) plans to produce Aiways U5 in Thailand by 2023.